cpetig/tflite_micro_compiler/README.md

     please note that this arena is also used for storing precalculated vales in the prepare stage simply re-run init if you disturb the values inside

-- for a quick view into the generated code see https://github.com/cpetig/tflite_micro_compiler/blob/master/examples/cifar10_compiled.cc
+- for a quick view into the generated code see https://github.com/cpetig/tflite_micro_compiler/blob/master/examples/compiled_hello.cc

 - The example directory contains a collection of traditional tflite micro and compiled versions:

   - hello_world: Standard tflite micro example
   - cifar10: Computer vision CNN example

+Customization:

+You can decide whether to compile in the original tflite file or dump tensors and metadata into the compiled code:
+Simply change EMBED_TENSORS in compiler_config.h

+This is motivated by avoiding large binary blobs in source code (qualification) but introduces a slight rounding error.
+It also saves some additional bytes.

 Limitations: